Codeception/Codeception/docs/06-ReusingTestCode.md

 ?>
 ```

-Dependency Injection container can construct any object that require any known class type.
+The dependency nijection container can construct any object that require any known class type.
 For instance, `Page\Login` required `AcceptanceTester`, and so it was injected into `Page\Login` constructor, and PageObject was created and passed into method arguments.
-You should specify explicitly types of requried objects for Codeception to know what objects should be created for test.
-Dependency Injection will be described in next chapter.
+You should specify explicitly the types of requried objects for Codeception to know what objects should be created for a test.
+Dependency Injection will be described in the next chapter.

 ## Modules and Helpers

-In examples above we only grouped actions into one.
+In the examples above we only grouped actions into one.
 What happens when we need to create a custom action?
 In this case it's a good idea to define missing actions or assertion commands in custom modules, which are called Helpers.
 They can be found in the `tests/_support/Helper` directory.

 <div class="alert alert-info">
-We already know how to create custom login method in AcceptanceTester class.
-We used actions from standard modules and combined them to make user easier to log in.
+We already know how to create a custom login method in AcceptanceTester class.
+We used actions from standard modules and combined them to make it easier for a user to log in.
 Helpers allow us to create **new actions** unrelated to standard modules (or using their internals).
 </div>